icst2021satool/probabilistic-coupling-experiment/README.md

 # Probabilistic coupling replication roadmap

 The replication package is based on docker.
 So you should install it before starting the replication of the probabilistic coupling experiment.
+In what follows, we present the steps to replicate the probabilistic coupling experiment.

 ## Clone docker repository